 Trash is placed in regular trash bags.
 Infectious waste is placed in a red bag and in a red container.
 If you see a biohazard label or the color red, please take precautions to protect yourself.

 The single most important thing that can be done to prevent the spread of disease is to vigorously wash your hands with soap and water for 20 seconds.
-ML employees are required to wash their hands before and after contact with patients.

 Remember to always wash your hands:

 Wash hands when they are visibly soiled.
 Antimicrobial foam handrinse is effective and is located in all patient rooms.

 Mary Lanning supports the CDC recommendation that Direct Care Providers do not wear artificial nails, tips, or nail polish while providing direct patient care.

 How to wash your hands: Run lukewarm water, add soap and rub the hands together for 20 seconds.
 Remember to use friction and clean front, back, wrists, between fingers and under the fingernails.
 Turn off the water and open the door with a paper towel.

 The most common bloodborne pathogens are Hepatitis B, Hepatitis C and the Human Immunodeficiency Virus (HIV) that causes AIDS (Acquired Immunodeficiency Syndrome).
 They can be prevented by using Standard Precautions.

 It is the policy of Mary Lanning to provide a safe, secure physical environment for patients, visitors, guests, and staff.
 It is the intent of Mary Lanning to conduct risk assessments that evaluate the impact of buildings, grounds, equipment, occupants, and internal physical systems on patient and public safety.
 It is the intent of Mary Lanning to eliminate or reduce hazards whenever possible and to reduce the risk of injury through provisions of appropriate equipment, staff education, management of activities, and recognition or public safety issues.